Branding

 Are we just talking about the things you say, or are we talking about the way you say it?
 What should it be used for, and where is it most effective?

 Luckily, we've got a whole load of answers.
-From defining brand messaging, to telling you why it's important, to telling you what makes up an effective brand message, and even how to craft your own.
+From defining brand messaging, to telling you why it's important, totelling you which components make up an effective brand message, and even how to craft your own.
 Read on as we define brand messaging in its entirety!

 What is Brand Messaging?